-Current Project Activities
+Ongoing Project Activities

-- Additional projects are underway including longitudinal testing results of project participants and an emphasis on school-based transmission of the virus in k-12 settings. - These new project areas will continue to provide local information to inform decision making, confirm findings from Phase 1, and provide new information about how Covid-19 detection and transmission in Utah.
+- Hot spot monitoring and longitudinal data collection is continuing in Utah County, particularly around the Brigham Young University campus. - New project activities will continue to provide local information to inform decision making, confirm earlier project findings, and provide new information about Covid-19 detection and transmission in Utah.